 - Symptoms may include chest pain, palpitations, dyspnoea, dizziness, syncope and other symptoms of heart failure.

-- Signs reflect the degree of haemodynamic instability, including respiratory distress, basal fine lung crepitations, raised JVP, hypotension, anxiety, agitation, lethargy, coma.
+- Signs reflect the degree of haemodynamic instability, including respiratory distress, basal fine lung crepitations, raised JVP, hypotension, anxiety, agitation, lethargy, and coma.

-- Other tachyarrhythmias, especially other causes of broad complex tachycardia.
+- Other tachyarrhythmias, especially other causes of broad complex tachycardia:

 - ECG criteria that support VT over SVT include atrioventricular (AV) dissociation, fusion beats at the initiation of the arrhythmia, QRS duration over 140 ms, and RS pattern in V1.
-Patients with underlying structural or ischaemic heart disease are more likely to have VT than SVT.
+Patients with underlying structural or coronary heart disease are more likely to have VT than SVT.

 - ECG criteria that support SVT over VT include a right bundle branch block pattern, varying bundle branch block, an R or qR pattern in V1, or an ectopic P wave preceding the dysrhythmia.

 - Complexes of atypical morphology are often difficult to interpret.
 Such tachycardias could be paroxysmal supraventricular tachycardia (PSVT) with aberrant conduction.
 If the patient is unstable, or differentiation between VT and SVT is uncertain, treat rhythm as VT.
 Some therapies for PSVT (eg, verapamil) can be lethal when employed in VT.

 - No absolute ECG criteria exist for establishing the presence of VT.
 However, several factors suggest VT, including the following:

 - Rate greater than 100 bpm (usually 150-200).

 - Wide QRS complexes (>120 ms).